 This website includes supplemental and visiting information on the 44.24 acre parcel at 10005 Rice Road in Brook Park, Minnesota.
-This is a once in a lifetime opportunity to own a real heirloom property, which rarely becomes available.
-It has quality and features you'll find no place else.
+This is an amazing high-quality property, which rarely becomes available.
+It has features you'll find no place else.
 It's only a one hour drive from the Minneapolis/Saint Paul metro area, and only 15 minutes from the neighboring towns of Pine City, Mora, and Hinkley.
-While it's deep in the Minnesota wilderness, it's also just a short drive from grocery stores, gas stations, and even a Walmart for necessities.
+While it's deep in the Minnesota wilderness, it's also just a short drive from grocery stores, gas stations, and even a Walmart for modern necessities.

 (click for full size zoomable photo)